Skip to main content

 Membership Questions

 If you have any questions about Qajaq USA membership, please contact our membership coordinator.
-As a paid member you will receive the latest printed copy of the Qajaq Journal.
-Members are also subscribed to the Qajaq USA News Mailing List.
-This e-mail list will keep you informed of new editions of our electronic newsletter, the Masik, as well as other interesting developments.
-You may change your mailing list options or unsubscribe at any time.
+Members are subscribed to our electronic newsletter, the Masik, as well as other interesting developments.

 Our History